TomVermeer/dwaquiz/docs/expressStructure.md

 There will be one httpServer from node's Http module.
 Which setups a express app and a websocket server.

 Per route drawn in the [apiDocs overview](apiDocs.md#overview) there will be a router which defines the possible http methods and subrouters.
-Each router only includes middle which all subrouters use.
+Each router only includes middleware which all subrouters use, otherwise the middleware is installed on the specific route.

 A router only includes logic for wich routes and methods to match and which middleware to use.
 Any other logic is done in a route handler, which are located in the router-handler folder.